Pylons/pyramid/docs/quick_tour.rst

 ========================================

 As we introduce the basics, we also want to show how to be productive in development and debugging.
 For example, we just discussed template reloading and earlier we showed ``--reload`` for application reloading.

 ``pyramid_debugtoolbar`` is a popular Pyramid add-on which makes several tools available in your browser.
 Adding it to your project illustrates several points about configuration.

-First change your ``setup.py`` to say:
+The scaffold ``pyramid_jinja2_starter`` is already configured to include the add-on ``pyramid_debugtoolbar`` in its ``setup.py``:

 .. literalinclude:: quick_tour/package/setup.py
-    :start-after: Start Requires
-    :end-before: End Requires

-...and rerun your setup:
+    :language: python
+    :linenos:
+    :lineno-start: 11
+    :lines: 11-16

+It was installed when you previously ran:

 .. code-block:: bash

     $ python ./setup.py develop

-The Python package ``pyramid_debugtoolbar`` is now installed into our environment.
-The package is a Pyramid add-on, which means we need to include its configuration into our web application.
-We could do this with imperative configuration, as we did above for the ``pyramid_jinja2`` add-on:
+The ``pyramid_debugtoolbar`` package is a Pyramid add-on, which means we need to include its configuration into our web application.
+The ``pyramid_jinja2`` add-on already took care of this for us in its ``__init__.py``:

 .. literalinclude:: quick_tour/package/hello_world/__init__.py
-    :start-after: Start Include
-    :end-before: End Include
+    :language: python
+    :linenos:
+    :lineno-start: 16
+    :lines: 19

-Now that we have a configuration file, we can use the ``pyramid.includes`` facility and place this in our ``development.ini`` instead:
+And it uses the ``pyramid.includes`` facility in our ``development.ini``:

 .. literalinclude:: quick_tour/package/development.ini
     :language: ini
-    :start-after: Start Includes
-    :end-before: End Includes
+    :linenos:
+    :lineno-start: 15
+    :lines: 15-16

-You'll now see an attractive (and collapsible) menu in the right of your browser, providing introspective access to debugging information.
+You'll now see a Pyramid logo on the right side of your browser window, which when clicked opens a new window that provides introspective access to debugging information.
 Even better, if your web application generates an error, you will see a nice traceback on the screen.
 When you want to disable this toolbar, there's no need to change code: you can remove it from ``pyramid.includes`` in the relevant ``.ini`` configuration file.

 .. seealso:: See also:
-    :ref:`Quick Tutorial
-    pyramid_debugtoolbar <qtut_debugtoolbar>` and
+    :ref:`Quick Tutorial pyramid_debugtoolbar <qtut_debugtoolbar>` and
     :ref:`pyramid_debugtoolbar <toolbar:overview>`

 Unit tests and ``nose``
 =======================

 Yikes!
 We got this far and we haven't yet discussed tests.
 This is particularly egregious, as Pyramid has had a deep commitment to full test coverage since before its release.

 Our ``pyramid_jinja2_starter`` scaffold generated a ``tests.py`` module with one unit test in it.
 To run it, let's install the handy ``nose`` test runner by editing ``setup.py``.
-While we're at it, we'll throw in the ``coverage`` tool which yells at us for code that isn't tested:
+While we're at it, we'll throw in the ``coverage`` tool which yells at us for code that isn't tested.
+Edit line 36 so it becomes the
+following:

 .. code-block:: python

-    setup(name='hello_world',
-          # Some lines removed...
-          extras_require={
+    :linenos:
+    :lineno-start: 36

+          tests_require={
               'testing': ['nose', 'coverage'],
-          }
-    )
+          },

 We changed ``setup.py`` which means we need to rerun ``python ./setup.py develop``.
 We can now run all our tests: